The Texas school shooting victims have all been identified: This is who they are

 “She was loved by many and will truly be missed.”

-The identities of the child victims of the shooting were continuing to emerge on Wednesday, with the deaths of nine-year-old Uziyah and Xavier, 10, the first to be confirmed by their families late on the day of the shooting.
+The identities of the child victims of the shooting were continuing to emerge on Wednesday, with the deaths of eight-year-old Uziyah and Xavier, 10, the first to be confirmed by their families late on the day of the shooting.

-Uziyah’s grandfather Manny Renfro mourned the death of the nine-year-old, calling him “the sweetest little boy that I’ve ever known”.
+Uziyah’s grandfather Manny Renfro mourned the death of the eight-year-old, calling him “the sweetest little boy that I’ve ever known”.

 “I’m not just saying that because he was my grandkid,” Mr Renfro said, adding Uziyah last visited him in San Angelo during spring break.